 Victory at Sebring 12 Hours in 2017

 For the 2017 season, Keating stayed with Riley Motorsports in the IMSA Championship, but the team switched to Mercedes-AMG GT3.
 After finishing third in the GTD class at Daytona 24 Hours, Keating reached a top podium spot at another great American race – the Sebring 12 Hours.
 He won the race together with Jeroen Bleekemolen and Mario Farnbacher in the #33 Mercedes.
+Later in the season, he won at Austin and finished fifth in final standings of GTD class.

 At 2017 Le Mans 24 Hours, Keating participated in the Riley-Gibson LMP2 prototype under the banner of his own team Keating Motorsport.
 His teammates were Jeroen Bleekemolen and Ricky Taylor, they finished 20th in the LMP2 class.